 CCS often draws on the wisdom of the larger church community by inviting people with expertise or experience in a certain area to act as resource people.
 Resource people might facilitate a workshop or theme session, support a group of students designing a student-led project or session, or provide pastoral support and theological reflection to the Learning Circle.

 Field Placement Volunteers

-As part of their learning in each Theme Year, each student spends a minimum of 12 hours a week working/learning in a supervised ministry setting (from September to April).
+As part of their learning, diaconal students take part in 3 eight month field placements.
+During a field placement each student spends a minimum of 12 hours a week working/learning in a supervised ministry setting (from September to April).
 In addition to the hours spent in ministry in the placement, the student meets for the equivalent of one hour per week with a Learning Facilitator, meets six times during the placement with a Local Committee, and spends the equivalent of ½ day per month with a diaconal/vocational mentor.
 (More info about Field Placements…)

 A Learning Facilitator is someone who can reflect with the student on the practice of ministry (or issues related to work of the placement) and who is available on-site or close by to work with the student to provide support, direction and helpful feedback – for an equivalent of one hour per week.

 There are resources related to the Learning Facilitator in the Student Kit .
 See “The Learning Faciltator” in the section of the Student Kit on Field Placements.

 The Local Committee is made up of four or five people from the setting or community willing to meet regularly with the student to provide feedback and support.

 There are resources related to the Local Committees in the Student Kit .
 See “The Local Committee” in the section of the Student Kit on Field Placements.